zalky/runway/README.md

 ## Other Build Frameworks <a name="other-framework"></a>

 The default build implementation provided by Runway is for `com.stuartsierra.component/SystemMap`.
-If you use some other build framework to start and stop your running application, simply wrap your system in a record that implements `com.stuartsierra.component/Lifecycle`, and `runway.core/IRecover`.
+However other build frameworks can be wrapped to work with Runway.
+Simply wrap your system in a record that implements `com.stuartsierra.component/Lifecycle`, and `runway.core/IRecover`.
 You probably also want to set a custom `:restart-fn` watcher predicate.
-With the default `:restart-fn` predicate, Runway restarts your app whenever a direct dependent of `com.stuartsierra.component` changes, which is probably not what you want for a non-Component build framework.
+The default `:restart-fn` predicate restarts your app whenever a direct dependent of `com.stuartsierra.component` changes, which is probably not what you want for a non-Component build framework.